DeaDBeeF-Player/deadbeef-plugin-builder/README.md

 1. Repeat step 5, until the plugin builds completes successfully.
 At this point, you may create a patch.
 See the section ```How to make a patch``` above for instructions.
 1. Verify that the plugin builds without errors.
 Copy the plugin to a place where deadbeef can find it.
 Run deadbeef, and verify that your plugin works.
 1. Run readelf -d on all your *.so files, to verify they link to what they need to link.
+1. Run the build using docker, as described below.
+This is required to make sure that building and running your plugin (and other plugins) will work on the build server.
+    * Note: you can limit the docker build to your plugin only, by modifying the ./build command in the `travis/build.sh` file
 1. After this is done - you're ready to submit a pull request.
 Hopefully you know how to do it.
 If not -- please refer to github manual.

 ## Running a build locally, via docker